What is Erasmus+?

 You may be eligible for funding under the Erasmus+ scheme once you have graduated from University, however there are a number of requirements that you must meet in order to do so.

-- Submit the application with all relevant documents during their last year of study (before they graduate).
+- Submit the application with all relevant documents during their last year of study (before they graduate)

-- Secured a position (before you graduate)
+- Secure a position (before they graduate)

-- Carry out and complete their traineeship abroad within one year of obtaining their graduation.
+- Carry out and complete their traineeship abroad within one year of obtaining their graduation

 If you have received the Erasmus+ grant already during your time at the University of Westminster, then your grant will be adjusted to reflect how much you are entitled to receive.